-- · Range upholds the highest standards when it comes to operating in a safe, compliant and ethical manner.
-We ensure each and every one of our employees understands the important roles they play in making safety, one of our core values, a top priority. - · Range is open and proactive in our efforts to mitigate safety incidents and impacts.
+- Range upholds the highest standards when it comes to operating in a safe, compliant and ethical manner.
+We employ training for all employees to advance our safety standards.
+When it comes to safety, our goal in simple, zero safety incidents. - Range is open and proactive in our efforts to mitigate safety incidents and impacts.
 To measure and continuously improve the Company's safety and environmental performance, Range uses a data-driven approach to track our progress against our broader safety goals.
 Range also compares this statistical data against OSHA's criteria for determining rates for injuries and incidents that result in lost time or restricted duty.
-In addition, we evaluate our performance against industry peers and other industrial groups, ensuring we are constantly striving for top tier safety performance. - The company maintains a robust outreach team that works with a variety of stakeholders, including citizens, nongovernmental organizations, local and state government officials, area school districts, and first responders to promote a safe operating environment in the communities where we work. - When it comes to safety, our goal is simple, zero safety incidents.
+In addition, we evaluate our performance against industry peers and other industrial groups, ensuring we are constantly striving for top tier safety performance. - The Company maintains a robust outreach team that works with a variety of stakeholders, including citizens, nongovernmental organizations, local and state government officials, area school districts, and first responders to promote a safe operating environment in the communities where we work.